mj-jimenez/pandrugs-frontend/app/help/help.md

 <u>**Output Interpretation**</u>

-In the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Genes, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).
+In the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Gene Names, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).

-These results can be interpreted as the ones obtained after a Genes Query, but keep in mind that the GScores have been computed in two ways:
+These results can be interpreted as the ones obtained after a gene names query, but keep in mind that the GScores have been computed in two ways:

 - For the genes in the CNV file or the Highly Overexpressed <!--Oncogenes-->Genes found in the RNK file, the GScores are the pre-computed ones.
 These scores have been calculated according to gene essentiality, tumor vulnerability, relevance of the gene in cancer and its druggability level.